toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

 ## Task 6: Train the Model

-AdventureWorks Travel wants to build a model to predict if a departing flight will have a 15-minute or greater delay.
-In the historical data they have provided, the indicator for such a delay is found within the DepDelay15 (where a value of 1 means delay, 0 means no delay).
+AdventureWorks Travel wants to build a model to predict if a departing flight will have a 15 minute or greater delay.
+In the historical data they have provided, the indicator for such a delay is found within DepDelay15 (where a value of 1 means delay, 0 means no delay).
 To create model that predicts such a binary outcome, we can choose from the various Two-Class modules that Azure ML offers.
 For our purposes, we begin with a Two-Class Logistic Regression.
 This type of classification module needs to be first trained on sample data that includes the features important to making a prediction and must also include the actual historical outcome for those features.

 The typical pattern is split the historical data so a portion is shown to the model for training purposes, and another portion is reserved to test just how well the trained model performs against examples it has not seen before.